NAMM Fly-In Hero

 NAMM Members Advocate for Music Education on Capitol Hill

-On May 5–8, 2025, NAMM member delegates will gather at the U.S. Capitol to serve as powerful advocates for music education.
-This exclusive, high-impact experience offers delegates the chance to meet directly with members of Congress and share firsthand why continued federal funding for music education is essential.
+On May 7, 2025, NAMM member delegates gathered at the U.S. Capitol to serve as powerful advocates for music education.
+This exclusive, high-impact experience offered delegates the chance to meet directly with members of Congress and share firsthand why continued federal funding for music education is essential.

 NAMM member delegates pose on the D.C.
 Capitol Steps

-Equipped with personal stories and professional insight, delegates receive intensive advocacy training and the full support of NAMM staff and seasoned lobbyists.
-Together, members engage in meaningful conversations that can shape national education policy.
+Equipped with personal stories and professional insight, 94 delegates received intensive advocacy training and the full support of NAMM staff and seasoned lobbyists.
+Together, members engaged in meaningful conversations about national education policy.

 Join the delegate interest list for the 2026 NAMM Advocacy D.C.
 Fly-In— and help champion the future of music education.

-Illuminating Careers in the Music Industry for Local Students
+Illuminating Careers in the Music Industry for High School Students

 The NAMM Advocacy Fly-In always begins with a Day of Service put on by The NAMM Foundation, providing members an opportunity to give back to students at a local school.
-This year, The NAMM Foundation hosts Network With the Pros at Eastern Senior High School, where members will share about their careers and answer student questions about job opportunities in the music industry.
-Engaging with students and highlighting the diverse career paths in music supports the broader mission of delegates urging Congress to fund music education.
+This year, The NAMM Foundation hosted Network With the Pros at Eastern Senior High School, where members answered student questions about job opportunities in the music industry.
+Engaging with students and highlighting diverse career paths in music supported the broader mission of delegates urging Congress to fund music education.

 Did You Know?